lbelzile/math80667a/docs/02-hypothesis_testing.md

 - The judge lets you choose between two mutually exclusive outcome, guilty or not guilty, based on the evidence presented in court.
 - The presumption of innocence applies and evidences are judged under this optic: are evidence remotely plausible if the person was innocent?
 The burden of the proof lies with the prosecution to avoid as much as possible judicial errors.
 The null hypothesis $\mathscr{H}_0$ is *not guilty*, whereas the alternative $\mathscr{H}_a$ is *guilty*.
 If there is a reasonable doubt, the verdict of the trial will be not guilty.
 - The test statistic (and the choice of test) represents the summary of the proof.
 The more overwhelming the evidence, the higher the chance the accused will be declared guilty.
 The prosecutor chooses the proof so as to best outline this: the choice of evidence (statistic) ultimately will maximize the evidence, which parallels the power of the test.
 - The null distribution is the benchmark against which to judge the evidence (jurisprudence).
 Given the proof, what are the odds assuming the person is innocent?
+Since this is possibly different for every test, it is common to report instead a _p_-value, which gives the level of evidence on a uniform scale which is most easily interpreted.
-- The final step is the verdict.
-This is a binary decision, guilty or not guilty.
+- The final step is the verdict, a binary decision with outcomes: guilty or not guilty.
 For an hypothesis test performed at level $\alpha$, one would reject (guilty) if the _p_-value is less than $\alpha$.
 Even if we declare the person not guilty, this doesn't mean the defendant is innocent and vice-versa.

 ### Hypothesis